zydro-marine/.github/profile/README.md

 ## Zydro Marine Technologies

-_The Toolkit for Trusted Autonomy at Sea_
+_The Geospatial Toolkit for Marine Robotics_